-With the holidays right around the corner, decorations are going up, lights are being strung and gifts are being purchased and wrapped.
-But, unfortunately, it’s not only “the most wonderful time of the year” for you and yours; it’s the most lucrative time of the year for cyber criminals too.
+With the holidays right around the corner, decorations are going up, lights are being strung, and gifts are being purchased and wrapped.
+But, unfortunately, it’s not only “the most wonderful time of the year” for you and yours; it’s the most lucrative time of the year for cybercriminals too.

-How Do I Protect Myself against Cyber Crime?
+How Do I Protect Myself Against Cybercrime?

-Here are seven simple ways that you can do that this holiday season:
+Here are seven simple ways you can do that this holiday season:

 1. Always verify that you’re on a secure site.

 A quick way to verify whether a site is secure or not is to look for a small padlock icon in the web address bar.
 It’s also very important to confirm the address begins with “https://” instead of “http://,” which indicates an unsecured connection.